-The College President shall review the Committee's findings, conduct whatever additional inquiries are deemed necessary and render a decision within ten (10) instructional days of receipt of the appeal.
-The College President will notify both parties of his/her decision through an approved method of notification.
-The President's decision is final and this decision cannot be the sole reason for filing a grievance against the President.
+President shall review the Committee's findings, conduct whatever additional inquiries are deemed necessary and render a decision within ten (10) instructional days of receipt of the appeal.
+The System President will notify both parties of his/her decision through an approved method of notification.
+The System President's decision is final.